✨ Please note: Ticket costs are available on the Lite plan or above.

 Example pro-rated discount course

-If the course ticket is £100, there are ten dates for the course, and you add £10 in the discount past dates field, the price will decrease by £10 for each missed session:
+If a course ticket costs £100 and has ten dates, and you enter £10 in the pro rata discount field, the ticket price will be reduced by £10 for each missed session.

 This means:

-💡 Please note: Once a course starts, the public page shows the pro-rated ticket price based on remaining dates, while the admin page displays the original price plus the pro-rata discount details.
+💡 Please note: After a course begins, the public booking page displays the pro-rated ticket price based on the remaining dates.
+The admin page continues to show the original ticket price along with the pro-rata discount details.

 Removing past dates on duplicated entries to ensure accurate discounts

-When you duplicate an entry that includes past dates, the pro-rated discount may become inaccurate.
-This happens because the system has already deducted the price for the past dates, and it will continue to apply those deductions to the new dates, leading to potentially incorrect discounts.
+Duplicating an entry that includes past dates can cause the pro-rated discount to be incorrect.
+The system has already applied deductions for the past dates and may continue applying them to the new dates, resulting in inaccurate discounts.

 Example

-If you duplicate a 5-day course with a pro-rated discount and add 5 more dates, the system will apply the discount for the past 5 dates to the new ones.
-This results in an inaccurate discount, as it assumes the customer attended the previous dates:
+If you duplicate a 5-day course with a pro-rated discount and add 5 more dates, the system will apply the discount for the original 5 dates to the new ones.
+This assumes the customer attended the previous dates, which can lead to incorrect pricing:

-For example, with a £30 course and a £4 pro-rata discount per past date, duplicating the entry will apply a £20 discount (5 x £4).
-The first new date will show a price of £10, but the discount will continue to apply to the remaining dates, leading to incorrect pricing for the rest of the course.
+For example, if a course costs £30 and the pro-rata discount is £4 per past date, duplicating the entry will apply a £20 discount (5 × £4).
+The first new date will show a price of £10, but the discount will continue to apply to the remaining dates, causing incorrect pricing for the rest of the course:

 💡 To avoid this, ensure you review the entry and remove any past dates where necessary, especially when adding new dates after the course has started.